By the author of Be Ready for Anything and the online course Bloom Where You’re Planted

 Tess Pennington wrote about societal breakdowns in more detail – read her excellent article for more information on these predictable scenarios.

-As people watch their precious freedom slip away, watch incidents of horrifying brutality from the people they were told as small children to trust, and watch their ability to earn a decent living disintegrate along with the national economy, you can expect this to happen more and more.
+As people watch their precious freedom slip away, watch incidents of horrifying brutality, and watch their ability to earn a decent living disintegrate along with the national economy, you can expect this to happen more and more.
 It doesn’t only happen in big cities like Baltimore, as we were shown when rioting hit Ferguson, a town of just over 20,000 people.
+(In this article, a resident of Ferguson shares her story of the riots.)

 It’s important to remember that when something happens that may (or may not) be worthy of protest, professional rabble-rousers and race-baiters like Al Sharpton will actually organize folks from other areas to go and “protest.”
 So even if you live in a small town filled with mostly good neighbors, you could be overrun with angry mobs that were imported specifically to wreak havoc and get their leaders some free press on the evening news.